For air transport passengers and the relationships with them

 2.2.
 ClaimHelp reserves the right to amend these General conditions.

 2.3.
-Provided that when implementing the agreement ClaimHelp uses legal partner and/or third party/ies, these General conditions shall also apply with respect to such partners or third parties.
+Provided that when implementing the agreement ClaimHelp uses lawyer / law firm and/or third party/ies, these General conditions shall also apply with respect to such partners or third parties.

 3: Agreement and procedure: